Iran vows revenge after the killing of its top leader and trades strikes with Israel in widening war

 DUBAI, United Arab Emirates (AP) — Iran vowed revenge Sunday after the killing of its supreme leader and traded strikes with Israel as part of a widening war prompted by a surprise U.S. and Israeli bombardment.
 The U.S. military said three service members have been killed, the first known American casualties from the conflict.

 Blasts in Tehran sent a huge plume of smoke into the sky in an area of government buildings.
-Iranian authorities say more than 200 people have been killed since the start of the U.S. and Israeli strikes that killed Ayatollah Ali Khamenei and other senior leaders.
-Iran fired missiles at targets in Israel and Gulf Arab states in retaliation while Israel pledged "non-stop" strikes against Iran's leaders and military.
+Iranian authorities say more than 200 people have been killed since the start of the strikes that killed Ayatollah Ali Khamenei and other senior leaders.
+Iran fired missiles at Israel and Gulf Arab states in retaliation while Israel pledged “non-stop” strikes against Iran's leaders and military.

 In Israel, loud explosions caused by missile impacts or interceptions could be heard in Tel Aviv.
 Israel’s rescue services said nine people were killed and 28 wounded in a strike that hit a synagogue in the central town of Beit Shemesh, bringing the overall death toll in the country to 11.
 Eleven people were still missing after the strike, police said, as rescue crews combed the rubble.

 The U.S. military, meanwhile, said B-2 stealth bombers have struck Iran’s ballistic missile facilities with 2,000-pound bombs.
-Ballistic missiles have been one of the concerns Trump had raised in the lead up to the attacks.
-U.S. President Donald Trump said the military had also sunk nine Iranian warships.
+U.S. President Donald Trump said on social media that nine Iranian warships had been “destroyed” and sunk, and that the Iranian navy’s headquarters had been “largely destroyed.”

 The strikes and counterattacks underscored how the killing of Khamenei, and Trump's calls for the overthrow of the decades-old Islamic Republic, carried the potential for a prolonged conflict that could envelop the Middle East.
 It also represents a startling show of military might for an American president who swept into office on an “America First” platform and vowed to keep out of “forever wars.”